cathyxiong/RPi_ADXL/README.md

 Libraries used were:
 - plumbum @ https://pypi.python.org/pypi/plumbum
 - i2clibraries by ThinkBowl @ https://github.com/quick2wire/quick2wire-python-api
+- all other libraries used are general Python modules

 Main scripts used:
 - mainADXL.py - runs all main functions